aayushinigam/Algorithms/README.md

-A collection of various useful algorithms.
+A new algorithm each day.